How to Structure Python IaC Projects for Scale

 Scaling infrastructure requires deterministic execution paths and strict boundary enforcement.
 Ad-hoc scripts fail under multi-account, multi-region deployments.
-You must treat infrastructure code as production software.
-This guide establishes architectural patterns that guarantee state integrity, secure credential handling, and fully testable Python IaC workflows.
+Treat infrastructure code as production software: typed, tested, and reviewed.
+This guide establishes architectural patterns that guarantee state integrity, secure credential handling, and fully testable Python IaC workflows, extending the conventions in IaC Design Principles.

 1. Enforce Strict Directory Layouts & Module Boundaries